Saori Obata: 2004

 Following her most successful season to date, Obata entered Canberra again as her first tournament of 2004, but suffered a disappointing loss (3–6, 0–6) to Zuzana Ondrášková.

 However, she made another breakthrough at the Australian Open, reaching the third round.
 After edging out Swiss player Myriam Casanova in the opening round in three sets, she achieved the best ranking win of her career when she defeated Ai Sugiyama, in the second round, when ranked No. 55.
 This was her only win over a top-ten player as Sugiyama was ranked No. 9 at the time.
 She lost in straight sets in the third round to Nathalie Dechy.
 As a result, her ranking reached its career high of 39, and she would be Japanese No. 2 behind Sugiyama.

 She followed up her Australian Open success with a win at the Tier I Pan Pacific Open, over Julia Vakulenko, before exiting with a spirited performance against Venus Williams in the second round.
 Shortly after this tournament, Obata achieved her career-high ranking of 39.

 Obata struggled in the next few tournaments, never gaining more than one win over the next six tournaments before the French Open, including three first round losses.
-This included a 6–0 6–0 loss to qualifier Ana Ivanovic in the second round of the Fukuoka challenger.
+This included a 0–6, 0–6 loss to qualifier Ana Ivanovic in the second round of the Fukuoka International.
 She then had another first-round exit at the French Open, losing in three sets to Vera Dushevina.

 After disappointment over the clay season, Obata recovered some form during the grass season.
 She won three matches at Birmingham, over Camerin, Kelly McCain and Shenay Perry, before falling in the quarter final to Patty Schnyder.
 She followed this up with two qualifying wins at Eastbourne, before losing to Elena Likhovtseva.
 She then got her first ever main draw win at Wimbledon, edging out Eva Birnerová 7–5 in the final set.
 She lost 1–6, 4–6 in the second round to 12th seed Vera Zvonareva.

 After Wimbledon, Obata then experienced the least successful period of her career – not winning another match in 2004.
 She retired from her Fed Cup singles match against Dessislava Topalova of Bulgaria, then lost in first rounds at the remaining nine tournaments she played, including her first and only appearance representing Japan in the Olympics, where she was shocked by Maja Matevžič, who had been plagued by an elbow injury for most of the previous year.
 Matevzic subsequently lost 0–6, 0–6 to Venus Williams in the next round.

 Obata's run of losses were: